raganwald/raganwald.github.com/_posts/2019-12-17-regular-expressions.md

     }
 ```

-This is a description in JSON of this finite-state recognizer:
+This is a description in JSON, of this finite-state recognizer:

 <div class="mermaid">
   stateDiagram